LHNCBC/lforms/form_definition.md

                Having one number on either side of "^" is allowed.
         * SECTION - a special type for sections, which contain sub items in the
                     <a href="#items">items</a> field
-        * TITLE - a special type for separators that displays some text.
+        * TITLE - a special type for separators that display some text.

     * units - For numeric answer fields, this is an optional list for the units for the quantity being entered.
 Each hash in this array can contain the